dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 If you implement the dispose pattern for a base class, you must provide the following:

 > [!IMPORTANT]
-> You should implement this pattern for all base classes that implement <xref:System.IDisposable> and are not `sealed` (`NotInheritable` in Visual Basic).
+> You should implement this pattern for all base classes that implement <xref:System.IDisposable.Dispose> and are not `sealed` (`NotInheritable` in Visual Basic).

 * A <xref:System.IDisposable.Dispose%2A> implementation that calls the `Dispose(Boolean)` method.